Hanumangarh district

 Hanumangarh district is a district in the state of Rajasthan in India.
 The city of Hanumangarh is the district headquarters and its largest city.
+Hanumangarh district is located in northern part of the state.

 District profile

 The district is located in the extreme north of Rajasthan.
 It has an area of 12,645 km^{2}, a population of 1,774,692 (2011 census) and a population density of 184 persons/km^{2}.
 It is bounded in the north by Punjab state, to the northeast by Haryana state, in the east and south by Churu District and in Bikaner District and on the west by Ganganagar District.
 The major livelihood of the district is farming; major crops include rice, millet, cotton, sonamukhi (senna), wheat, and vegetables.
 It was made a district on 12 July 1994 from Ganganagar district.
 Earlier it was one of the Tehsils of Sri Ganganagar district.

 Hanumangarh also has Bhatner Fort which is considered to be one of the oldest forts of India.

 There are total eight ULB's or municipalities in Hanumangarh district.
 One municipal council in Hanumangarh city and seven municipal boards in Pilibanga, Sangaria, Nohar, Bhadra, Rawatsar, Tibbi and Goluwala.